HL7/davinci-deqm/input/pagecontent/guidance.md

 The MeasureReport resource is used as an organizer for both the Data Exchange Scenario and for measure reporting scenario.
 To meet the different needs in these scenarios, DEQM has created 3 MeasureReport profiles.
 Technically the type of profiles can be determined by inspecting the `meta.profile` element if present or the `type` element.

 The MeasureReport resource is also used for the Gaps in Care Reporting Scenario.
-A new MeasureReport profile is defined in this guide to support the specific needs of Gaps in Care Reporting.
+A DEQM MeasureReport profile defined in this guide is used to support the needs of Gaps in Care Reporting.

 #### Data Exchange